dmachiriboga/PhraseBurAnalysis/README.md

 1. [Download](https://jazzomat.hfm-weimar.de/download/download.html) the relevant data from the Weimar Jazz Database.
 2. Download the [MeloSpyGUI](https://jazzomat.hfm-weimar.de/download/download.html) and open it by navigating to the `bin` directory and opening `mss_gui`.
 You may need to override your computer's security controls to open this file.
-3. Create `PhraseBur.csv` using the MeloSpyGUI.
+3. Create `data/phrasebur_raw.csv` using the MeloSpyGUI (or use existing raw data).
+4. Run the data cleaning script: `python utils/clean_data.py`
 4. Install dependencies: `poetry install`

 ### Running Analyses